I am an engineer and researcher broadly interested in Probabilistic Machine

 incorporating structural reparameterization and introducing learnable kernel

-decay, MRConv learns expressive long-range kernels that perform well across various data
+decay, MRConv learns expressive long-range kernels that perform well across

 modalities.